 - Before you bring the live Christmas tree in the house, rinse it well and allow it to sit in the sun for a minimum of 24 hours.
 (This will help remove any mold spores.

-- Run an air purifier in your living area, near the tree.
-This one is my favorite, we bought two because they work so well.
+- Run an air purifier in your living area, near the tree to capture any spores.

 Items You May Need for the Christmas Tree

 Tree Expert from Trees.com (Scott Diffenderfer) Adds these Tips

 What should people look for when buying a real Christmas tree?